lucidsoftware/piezo/README.md

 -jvm-debug 5005
 ```

+### Generic install

-For deploying to non-Debian platforms, run `sbt admin/universal:packageBin`.
-This produces a zip of JARs and scripts in
+For deploying to non-Debian platforms, you can use the zip file on the releases page.
+This is a zip of JARs and contains launcher
-admin/target/universal
+scripts in the `bin` folder.

+You can also create this zip yourself by runing `sbt admin/universal:packageBin` which produces the zip at admin/target/universal.